sugarac/Java-Interview-Questions-and-Answers/README.md

 * What is static block?
 > It is used to initialize the static data member. <br />
 It is excuted before main method at the time of classloading. <br />

+Inheritance
+* What is this in java?
+It is a keyword that that refers to the current object.
+* What is Inheritance?
+> Inheritance is a mechanism in which one object acquires all the properties and behaviour of another object of another class.
+It represents IS-A relationship.
+It is used for Code Resusability and Method Overriding.
+* What is composition?
+> Holding the reference of the other class within some other class is known as composition.

 ### Interesting
 * What is the default value of the local variables?